 We’ve seen that one of difficulties is that young branch buds can’t appear on old wood.

-In doing so, it will also produce new buds and branches near that spot.
+In doing so, it will also produce new buds and branches near that spot, if it gets light.

-- Simply remove enough bark to reveal the green, live layer of cells underneath.
+- Remove enough bark to reveal the green, live layer of cambium cells underneath.

 - Don’t peel all around the branch, as this would kill it.